woman writing on whiteboard

 Buzz words and expressions like New Work, Flex Work, the Future of Work are ubiquitous.
 But what exactly do they refer to?

-We have attempted at outlining our vision of what the future work life is going to look like.
+We have attempted to outline our vision of what the future work life is going to look like.
 For some of us, this is already reality whilst others are still waiting for circumstances and external factors to make it happen.
 In any case, we strongly believe that our work environment is going to change, and we are going to explain you how.

 1. Towards a more digital world

-Okay, fair enough, digitalization is nothing that new really.
-We have heard, discussed and read about it in the past two decades at least.
-Still, especially the Covid-19 pandemic has accelerated this trend and even more jobs benefitted from increased digitalization in the last year.
-It is simply no longer necessary to physically show up in the same office building every day!
+Digitalization is nothing new.
+We have heard, discussed and read about it in the past two decades.
+But especially as the Covid-19 pandemic accelerated this trend and even more jobs benefitted from increased digitalization in the last year, it is no longer necessary to physically show up to the same office building every day!

 2. Towards a more flexible work-life balance

-Seriously, who hasn’t done their washing during a day of home office.
+Seriously, who hasn’t done their washing during a day working from home.
 Or a quick run to the supermarket in the afternoon because you were missing some ingredient for dinner (or chocolate).
 And that’s completely okay!
 We are sure that 9-to-5 working days will, at some point, be a matter of the past.
 It is all about working where and when you are most productive.

 office-management